core-wg/oscore/draft-ietf-core-object-security.md

 Observe {{RFC7641}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the OSCORE option without supporting {{RFC7641}}, in which case the Observe related processing can be omitted.

-OSCORE supports a reduced set of {{RFC7641}} operations performed in intermediary nodes.
+OSCORE supports a reduced set of {{RFC7641}} operations performed in intermediary nodes as specified in this section.
 The use of Observe targets the requirements on forwarding of Section 2.2.1 of {{I-D.hartke-core-e2e-security-reqs}}, i.e. that observations go through any intermediate node, as illustrated in Figure 8 of {{RFC7641}}).

-Inner Observe is used in all OSCORE protected Observe messages to be able to securely communicate the message intent between the endpoints.
-Outer Observe is used to support a selected set of intermediate node operations that are useful while maintaining end-to-end security.
+Inner Observe is used by default to protect the value of the Observe option between the endpoints.
+Outer Observe is additionally used to support a selected set of intermediate node operations that are useful while maintaining end-to-end security.
 Intermediary nodes MUST copy the OSCORE option in the next hop request unchanged.

 In order to support Observe processing in OSCORE-unaware intermediaries, for messages with the Observe option the Outer Code MUST be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses.

+##### Registration, re-registration and cancellation

 The client MUST set both Inner and Outer Observe to the same value in the request.
-In order to support the case of an intermediary node changing a registration request (Observe 0) to a non-Observe request, the server MUST only consider the received message a registration request if both Inner and Outer Observe are set to 0.
+In order to support the case of an intermediary node ignoring a registration request (Observe 0) and instead processing a non-Observe request (Section 2 of {{RFC7641}}), the server MUST only consider the received message a registration request if both Inner and Outer Observe are set to 0.

-Note that OSCORE is compliant with the requirement that a client must not register more than once for the same target resource (see Section 3.1 of {{RFC7641}}) since the target resource for Observe registration is identified by all options in the request that are part of the Cache-Key, including OSCORE.

 Clients can re-register observations to ensure that the observation is still active and establish freshness again ({{RFC7641}} Section 3.3.1).
 When an OSCORE protected observation is refreshed, not only the ETags, but also the Partial IV (and thus the payload and OSCORE option) change.
-The server uses the new request's Partial IV as the 'request_piv' of new responses.
+The server uses the Partial IV of the new request as the 'request_piv' of new responses.

+Since intermediaries are not assumed to have a security context with the server, cancellation or re-registration of an observation initiated by an intermediary node is not supported.

+  * Cancellation of observation by an intermediary using the Reset message as response to a notification can still be applied.
-Observe re-registration originating in an intermediary is not supported.
-If a proxy re-sends an old registration message from a client this will trigger the replay protection mechanism in the server which, depending on action, may result in a temination of the observation in proxy or client.
+  * An intermediary node may forward a re-registration message, but if a proxy re-sends an old registration message from a client this will trigger the replay protection mechanism in the server which, depending on action, may result in a termination of the observation in proxy or client.
 An OSCORE aware intermediary SHALL NOT initiate re-registrations of observations.
 A server MAY respond to a replayed registration request with a cached notification.
 The server SHALL NOT respond to a replayed registration request with a message encrypted using the Partial IV of the request.

+Note that OSCORE is compliant with the requirement that a client must not register more than once for the same target resource (see Section 3.1 of {{RFC7641}}) since the target resource for Observe registration is identified by all options in the request that are part of the Cache-Key, including OSCORE.

+##### Notifications

 If the server accepts an Observe registration, a Partial IV MUST be included in all notifications (both successful and error).
 To secure the order of notifications, the client SHALL maintain a Notification Number for each Observation it registers.
 The Notification Number is a non-negative integer containing the largest Partial IV of the received notifications for the associated Observe registration.
-Further details of replay protection of notifications are specified in {{replay-protection}}.
+Further details of replay protection of notifications are specified in {{replay-notifications}}.

-Inner Observe MUST either have the value of Observe in the original CoAP message or be empty.
-Outer Observe may be needed for intermediary nodes to support multiple responses to one request.
+The Inner Observe in a response MUST either have the value of Observe in the original CoAP message or be empty.
+The former is used to allow the server to set the Observe values to be received by the client.
+In the latter case the overhead of the Observe value is saved and instead the least significant bytes of the Partial IV is used as Observe value, see {{replay-notifications}}.
+The Outer Observe in the response may be needed for intermediary nodes to support multiple responses to one request.
 The client MAY ignore the Outer Observe value.

-If the client receives a response to an Observe request without an Outer Observe value, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
-If the client receives a response to a non-Observe request with an Outer Observe value, it stops processing the message, as specified in {{ver-res}}.
+If the client receives a response to an Observe request without an Observe value, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
+If the client receives a response to a non-Observe request with an Observe value, then it stops processing the message but keeps the observation alive, as specified in {{ver-res}}.

 #### No-Response {#no-resp}